Haunter56/SB-YT-Points-System/README.md

 # Wait!
 I already have the other system that uses text files!
 I am working on a way to transfer points balances over if you want to do that.
-Keep in mind that you will also have to update all your actions to use the new system.
+Keep in mind that you will also have to update all your redemption actions to use the new system.